 I blame today’s review post on Cara from Maskcara.
 I fully admit that I had been eyeing this foundation for a while over at Sephora, but when she posted it in her Birthday Makeup post I finally pulled the trigger.

 That’s right, I handed over $57 to Sephora for Yves Saint Laurent’s Le Teint Touche Eclat Illuminating Foundation.
-And then I decided that such expensive foundation deserves to have a powder that goes with it perfectly, so I added the $47 Matt & Radiant Pressed Powder.
+And then I decided that such expensive foundation deserves to have a powder that goes with it perfectly, so I added the $47 Matte & Radiant Pressed Powder (note, this powder is now discontinued).
 That was a lot of money, and I have say, I’m kind of happy I did it.
 Ok, not just kind of, definitely happy.
 This foundation is all kinds of amazing.

 First, you should know that finding your perfect match is tricky.
 There are a lot of shades, and while you’d think Beige 30 is lighter than Beige 40, there are some Rose and Dore options thrown in there so it isn’t exactly true (Rose and Dore are minor variations with a very slight difference in undertone).
 So, I haven’t even bothered to swatch it for you here.
 You too need to spend 15 minutes swatching the many shades on your face in Sephora.
 But, unlike me, I think you should take your top 2 picks and get a sample from the nice ladies that work at Sephora (they’ll put it in little plastic cups for you, did you know that?
 You can take it home!) and you should definitely take it home and check it out in natural lighting situations.
 (Here is where I ask why Sephora is lit like a nightclub.
 Why is it so dark in there?)